 No – I’m talking about traditional coffee shops, the kind Bernard Brussel-Smith depicted in this 1940 etching.

-The Missus and I are longtime habitués of the coffee shops that pepper – sorry – Madison Avenue on the Upper East Side.
+The Missus and I are longtime habitués of the coffee shops that have peppered – sorry – Madison Avenue on the Upper East Side for decades.
 One of our favorites was Gardenia Café and Restaurant, which closed in 2007 after 30 years as “a budget diner on a luxury block,” as this New York Times piece by Anthony Ramirez put it.

 Along a stretch of Madison Avenue in Manhattan, Chanel and Jimmy Choo share pride of address with a Greek diner called Gardenia, where an attention-seeking fan once lifted a French fry off Joe DiMaggio’s plate and where, at the counter, the “Lonely Guys Club” regularly convened between wives.